sammaro/sammaro.github.io/index.md

 <h3>💻 About Me </h3>

-🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+🤔 Exploring new technologies and developing software solutions and quick hacks.

-🎓 &nbsp; Studying and coding stuffs.
+🎓 Studying and coding stuffs.

-🌱 &nbsp; Learning about Cloud Tech, Systems Design.
+🌱 Learning about Cloud Tech, Systems Design.

-✍️ &nbsp; Pursuing Web Development as hobbies/side hustles.
+✍️ Pursuing Web Development as hobbies/side hustles.

 🔭 I’m currently working on [Shop in NextJS](https://github.com/sammaro/next12-demo)